beadn/CoolMetrics/README.md

 #### Technology Stack

-* **React:** Facilitates the creation of dynamic user interfaces, making it an ideal choice for real-time data visualization.
+* `React:` Facilitates the creation of dynamic user interfaces, making it an ideal choice for real-time data visualization.
-* **Material-UI (MUI):** Utilized for designing a sleek and responsive user interface, leveraging its comprehensive library of ready-to-use components that adhere to Material Design principles.
-* **axios:** Employed for making HTTP requests to the backend, simplifying the process of fetching data from the API.
-* **React Router:** Manages navigation within the application, enabling seamless routing between different views without reloading the page.

 #### Key Components
 * **App Component:** Serves as the entry point of the frontend application, integrating Material-UI's ThemeProvider for theme customization and managing the sidebar visibility state.
 It also sets up routing with React Router to navigate between different parts of the application, although the current implementation primarily focuses on the Dashboard.